mohamedelkashef15/react-small-projects/README.md

 - Display content using fetch data
 - loop through cards when click to next button
 - Create a random button so when click it display a random card

+## Accordion

+Project Functionality

+- display questions from data
+- hide/show paragraph when clicking into + & - icon